 What is the CELTA?

-The CELTA certificate is the most internationally recognised qualification for teaching English to speakers of other languages.
-Whether you are considering a career in teaching or you’re planning to teach while traveling and creating around the world, having a CELTA qualification will give you the essential toolkit to succeed.
+The CELTA certificate is the most widely-recognised international qualification for teaching English to speakers of other languages.
+Whether you’re considering a career in teaching or want to gain amazing international experience in a rewarding field, having a CELTA qualification will give you the essential skills and a practical toolkit to succeed.

 CELTA is administered by the University of Cambridge and is the required qualification for many teaching positions around the world.
-Teaching practice is an integral part of this qualification and you will be teaching from the first day of your course.
+Teaching practice is an integral part of this qualification so you’ll get the chance to teach right from the start of your course.
 UAL's CELTA course costs £1,332 and loan options are available to help you fund your CELTA.

-UAL’s Language Centre was established 18 years ago in order to provide preparation and support to UAL students if English is not their first language.
+The Language Centre was established in 1999 in order to provide preparation and support to UAL students whose first language isn’t English.
 On our last British Council inspection we received an excellent report, with strengths noted in areas of quality assurance, academic staff profile, teaching and more.

-Our teacher trainers each have several years experience in delivering CELTA courses.
-They have all travelled and taught extensively overseas, so they’re ideally placed to give you advice on opportunities you can take up when you’ve completed your CELTA.
+Our teacher trainers have extensive experience of delivering CELTA courses.
+They have also travelled and taught in many countries, so they’re ideally placed to give you advice on opportunities you can take up when you’ve completed your CELTA.

-You will begin your teaching practice on the first day of your course, maximising your experience of teaching others to give you the best possible preparation.
+You’ll begin teaching practice on the first day of your course, maximising your experience of teaching others to give you the best possible preparation.

 The course will cover the following topics: